faizann7/portfolio/LAUNCH_CHECKLIST.md

 - [x] Test all case study pages to ensure they load properly
 - [ ] Verify images load correctly and are properly optimized
 - [ ] Run a Lighthouse audit to check performance, accessibility, SEO, and best practices

+## Accessibility Requirements (HIGH PRIORITY)
+- [ ] Ensure proper heading hierarchy across all pages
+  - [ ] Each page should have exactly one h1 element
+  - [ ] Headings should follow proper hierarchy (h1 > h2 > h3, no skipping)
+  - [ ] Semantic headings should be used (not just styled to look like headings)
+- [ ] Implement proper keyboard navigation
+  - [ ] All interactive elements must be focusable
+  - [ ] Focus indicators must be visible
+  - [ ] Tabbing order should be logical and follow visual layout
+- [ ] Check and fix contrast ratios for all text
+  - [ ] Normal text should have a contrast ratio of at least 4.5:1
+  - [ ] Large text (18pt or 14pt bold) should have a contrast ratio of at least 3:1
+  - [ ] Use a tool like WebAIM's Contrast Checker or Lighthouse audit to verify

 ## After Deploying to GitHub Pages
 - [ ] Verify the site is accessible at your GitHub Pages URL